-Fostering independence in children is an important task for both parents and teachers.
+Encouraging independence in children is a crucial responsibility for both parents and teachers.

-Here are some ideas and daily activities to encourage independence in young kids.
+Here are some ideas and daily activities to help build independence.

 What is our role as a parent?
 What is the role of any parent in the animal kingdom?